-- (1) For development to which the code applies in a wetland protection area, other than in an urban area, the development- - (a) is located outside of a wetland - (b) enhances existing wetland environmental values or avoids adverse effects on wetland environmental values. - (2) For development to which the code applies in a wetland protection area, in an urban area, the development- - (a) is located outside a wetland - (b) enhances existing wetland environmental values or avoids adverse effects on wetland environmental values - (3) Where adverse effects on wetland environmental values cannot be avoided: - (a) those effects are minimised - (b) an environmental offset is provided for any remaining environmental impacts. - (4) For development listed in (5), the development- - (a) achieves the outcomes in (1) and (2), where relevant, to the maximum extent practicable where this would not compromise the intrinsic characteristics of the development - (b) provides an environmental offset for any adverse impacts on wetland environmental values that cannot be avoided, except where the development arises from and is necessary to give effect to a development approval. - (5) Development that does not have to fully achieve the outcomes in (1) and (2), but is acceptable if it achieves the outcome in (3), is development that- - (a) provides for an overriding need in the public interest, or - (b) is a development commitment, or - (c) is for one or more of the following types of community infrastructure: - (i) aeronautical facilities of State significance as defined in the State Planning Policy - (ii) emergency services facilities - (iii) wharves, public jetties, port facilities and navigational facilities - (iv) domestic gas pipelines - (v) storage and works depots and similar facilities, including administrative facilities associated with the provision or maintenance of the community infrastructure in (i) to (iv).
+- (1) For development to which the code applies in a wetland protection area, the development- - (a) is located outside of a wetland - (b) enhances existing wetland environmental values or avoids adverse effects on wetland environmental values. - (2) Where significant adverse impacts on wetland environmental values cannot be avoided: - (a) those impacts are mitigated - (b) an environmental offset is provided for any remaining environmental impacts. - (3) For development listed in (4), the development- - (a) achieves the outcomes in (1), where relevant, to the maximum extent practicable where this would not compromise the intrinsic characteristics of the development - (b) provides an environmental offset for any significant adverse impacts on wetland environmental values that cannot be avoided, except where the development arises from and is necessary to give effect to a development approval. - (4) Development that does not have to fully achieve the outcomes in (1), but is acceptable if it achieves the outcome in (3), is development that- - (a) provides for an overriding need in the public interest, or - (b) is a development commitment, or - (c) is for one or more of the following types of community infrastructure: - (i) aeronautical facilities of State significance as defined in the State Planning Policy, Department of State Development, Infrastructure and Planning 2013 - (ii) emergency services facilities - (iii) wharves, public jetties, port facilities and navigational facilities - (iv) domestic gas pipelines - (v) storage and works depots and similar facilities, including administrative facilities associated with the provision or maintenance of the community infrastructure in (i) to (iv).